 Seamless and intuitive navigation is essential for any custom web and mobile app today.

 Although mobile and web digital navigations differ much in their development, they still should follow some common concepts:

-- maintain customers’ momentum – help users to get to parts of a web or a mobile app as quickly as possible;
+- Maintain customers’ momentum – help users to get to parts of a web or a mobile app as quickly as possible;

-- follow navigational patterns – for a user, it’s important that a mobile or web app has familiar navigation found on other applications;
+- Follow navigational patterns – for a user, it’s important that a mobile or web app has familiar navigation found on other applications;

-- have minimalistic design – when an application stays functional while taking little space and offering fewer buttons;
+- Have minimalistic design – when an application stays functional while taking little space and offering fewer buttons;

-- be engaging – when each navigational link encourages app users to click it and discover more content.
+- Be engaging – when each navigational link encourages app users to click it and discover more content.

 Simple navigation is a common requirement for all types of software, however not all companies manage to maintain it at a high level in their apps.
-That’s why we expect that this trend will remain relevant in 2022.
+That’s why we expect that this trend will remain relevant in 2023.

 Immersive 3D Visuals